-Aluminum gravity casting involves molds and cores of steel or other metal.
+Aluminum gravity die casting involves molds and cores of steel or other metal.
 Molten aluminum is usually poured into the mold, although a vacuum is sometimes applied.
-Aluminum gravity castings can be made stronger than either die or sand castings.
-Aluminum gravity casting is also named as permanent mold casting.
+Aluminum gravity die castings can be made stronger than either die or sand castings.
+Aluminum gravity die casting is also named as aluminum gravity casting in China .
 Semi-permanent mold casting techniques are used when permanent cores would be impossible to remove from the finished part.

 Aluminum Sand Casting

 Sand casting is the most versatile method for producing aluminum products.
 The process starts with a pattern that is a copy of the finished casting.
 Virtually any pattern can be pressed into a fine sand mixture to form the mold into which the aluminum is poured.
 The pattern is slightly larger than the part to be made, to allow for aluminum shrinkage during solidification and cooling.
 As compared to die and permanent mold casting, sand casting is slow process but usually more economical for small quantities, intricate designs or when a very large casting is required.

 |Sand casting||Gravity die casting||Low pressure die casting||High pressure die casting|